-A micro-essay three Saturdays a month about something beautiful.
+A micro-essay sent Saturday mornings, three weekends a month, about something I find beautiful.

 Finally, any “Founding Supporters” receive copies of two of my books inscribed to whomever, shipping included, of their choice.

 Some of people’s favorite posts from the “meditations” are A single painting, Animals being animals, A metal thermos, and My ode to a Swiss breakfast.

 I guess the big hope is that, beneath all of this, you’ll subscribe because you want to support my career and help me put more projects out into the world.
 For which you have my very sincere appreciation.

 Rosecrans Baldwin is the author most recently of Everything Now: Lessons From the City-State of Los Angeles, winner of the 2022 California Book Award, now available in paperback from Bookshop, Bezos Farms, or (preferably) your local store.
 Other books include The Last Kid Left and Paris, I Love You but You’re Bringing Me Down.
 His debut novel, You Lost Me There, was a New York Times Book Review Editors’ Choice.